datavis-tech/reactive-model/README.md

   <br>
   The data flow graph for the example code above.
 </p>

-Reactive functions are created by invoking `my` with three arguments,

- 1. the output property name,
- 2. the reactive function callback,
- 3. a comma-delimited list of input property names (could also be an array of strings).

-The comma-delimited format was chosen so developers can easily copy-paste between the callback arguments and the input property names specification.
-The input property names specification is required because inferring the property names from function arguments breaks under minification.

 Once we have `fullName` defined, we can use it as an input to another reactive function that computes the greeting.